 Principal activities

-ACS's principal activity continues to be the settlement of claims which primarily relate to the devastating earthquakes in New Zealand in 2010 and 2011.
+ACS' principal activity is the run-off of claims which primarily relate to the devastating earthquakes in New Zealand in 2010 and 2011.
+ACS operates under its provisional license as permitted by the Reserve Bank of New Zealand (RBNZ).